jdtoscano94/Instant-AIVT/Rayleigh-Benard-Convection/README.md

    - **MLP** with **282k parameters**

    Each notebook contains all the necessary code to **replicate the results** presented in the paper.

+**Note:** To run this notebook, you need the source files located in `../Instant_AIVT`.
+These files should be automatically downloaded when the project is cloned.
+Ensure that all dependencies are installed before executing the notebooks.

 ## References